-Activities related to the monitoring of Medicaid services delivery are reported to MCCMH's Executive Staff and Board, as required, through the Corporate Compliance Office.
+Medicaid program integrity activities are reported to MCCMH's Executive Staff and Board, as required, through the Corporate Compliance Office.
 Corporate Compliance activities which impact quality of care issues for persons served may result in the development of additional performance indicators and/or monitoring activities.

-In addition to the activities of the Corporate Compliance Office, MCCMH ensures that services to Medicaid beneficiaries, for which it has paid, have been delivered as claimed.
+In addition to the activities of the Corporate Compliance Office, MCCMH implements a variety of strategies to verify that services to Medicaid beneficiarieshave been delivered as claimed.

 Annual audits will be conducted in accordance with MDHHS Guidelines for verification of Medicaid services and MCCMH Medicaid Verification Financial Audit Process guidelines.
-Audits will verify the existence of appropriate clinical records for each claim in the sample selection, evaluate the reasonableness of clinical records associated with each claim, verify that services specified in the claim were part of the consumer's Individual Plan of Service and that services provided were included in Chapter Ill, Mental Health/Substance Abuse Section, of the Michigan Medicaid Provider Manual.
+Audits will verify the existence of appropriate clinical records for each claim in the sample selection, evaluate the reasonableness of clinical records associated with each claim, verify that services specified in the claim were part of the consumer's Individual Plan of Service and that services provided were included in Behavioral Health and Intellectual and Developmental Disability Supports and Services Section, of the Michigan Medicaid Provider Manual.
 Final report for each vendor, detailing findings by claim and by provider, including the dollar amount of claims that were not supported by appropriate clinical record documentation will be shared with each provider.
 Overall Audit results will be summarized and analyzed in accordance with the following: